jihan489/washu_project/README.md

 -  Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to
-- download the playbook: etc/ansible/ use curl command
+- download the playbook: etc/ansible/ use curl command wget
+- run playbook: ansible-playbook <playbook name.yml
 - update the files: